AvgCabbage/invert_terminator/README.md

 Just compares and swaps out config file, simple solution to the problem.
 Plan is to completely rewrite this to just modify the foreground/background color values in the config, rather than have the extra config files.
 V2 is partially working, just haven't gotten around to cleaning it up and finishing.

 Version 2 is now uploaded, which now uses sed to replace the foreground/background values in the config.

+Next task is to have the new terminator window open with the same position as the original( right now it open a small term ).